viamrobotics/docs/docs/tutorials/make-an-led-blink-with-the-viam-app.md

 One thing to note that might be confusing with the pin numbering on Raspberry Pis: There are 40 physical pins numbered from 1 to 40.
 That is *board pin numbering*, corresponding to the pin's physical location on the board.
-When working with the GPIO pins with Viam, you will use the board numbers. e.g., Pin 1 can be located pretty easily, since Pin 1 is the always the pin whose corner is rounded.
+When working with the GPIO pins with Viam, you will use the board numbers. e.g., Pin 1 can be located pretty easily, since Pin 1 is always the pin whose corner is rounded.

 Then there's numbering them by function or GPIO connection.
 These are the big numbers, e.g. "GPIO 22".